Skip to main content

 Developer quickstart – Camunda 8 Run

-Camunda 8 Run is not supported for production use.
+Camunda 8 Run provides a lightweight, self-managed environment for local development and prototyping.
+It is not intended for production use.

 Camunda 8 Run includes the following: